Changissnz/the_problem_with_ai_exemplified__09-10-2026/README.md

 -----------------------------------------------------------------------------------

 So here's the deal, from my analysis.
-LLM technologies have been programmed to be very literal, still.
+LLM technologies have been programmed to be very literal in understanding, still.
 I think, on average, that makes the conversational technology more accurate: it does not second-guess what you put into the prompt and does not take your input as a joke.
 On the other hand, the deep psychological data that the industry has put into this technology inevitably makes it deceptive, to certain degrees.
 The thing is, the world as an American has shrunk considerably for many people.
 Overcompetitive behaviors, especially, are not to be taken lightly.
 I might not have meant everything I wrote in the article.
 And that is the problem with language-based technologies.
 It's like going back to school, and the teacher is forcing